Philos-Harak/nwn_content/README.md

-# nwn_content
+# This is my repository for Neverwinter Nights content.

-This is my repository for Neverwinter Nights content.
+Philos Player Enhancment Systems (PEPS)

 Folders descriptions:

-Philos AI for Associates: This is only the Associates AI files, place in override folder to use.
+PEPS override v36: This is the override version of PEPS for mobile v36.

-Philos AI for Monsters: This is only the monster AI files, place in override folder to use.
+PEPS override v37: This is the override version of PEPS for pc v37.

-Philos Enhancing Player System: This is the base files to use the widgets for the player and party systems.
+PEPS PDF files: These are the manuals for using PEPS in pdf format.

-Place in the override folder to use.
+PEPS WIP for Mobile v36: This is my work in progress full module that I use to build and work on the files for the mobile version 36.

-Philos PEPS AI WIP: This is the work in progress and is the full module folder that I use to build and work on the files. ai_spells.2da has also been added and needs to be placed in the override folder.
+PEPS WIP for PC v37: This is my work in progress full module that I use to build and work on the files for the pc version 37.

-PEPS AI for Mobile v36: Compiled for NWN version 36-13 that works on Mobile.
-Also adjusted some menus to work better for Mobile devices.
+PEPS WIP override files: These files must be placed in the override folder to work with any of the WIP folders.